tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 * [Background](#background-on-the-project): I was converting a JavaScript project to TypeScript and I decided at the same time to set up continuous integration and continuous deployment at the same time using Github Actions.
 * [Testing](#testing): I am using [Mocha](https://mochajs.org/) for the first time to run my TypeScript tests.
 * [Automation](#automation): The intention is to create a Github workflow that will test my code, build my project, and deploy it to Elastic Beanstalk automatically whenever I push to the master branch.
-* [Create an IAM user](#create-an-iam-user): First step is to create a new AWS IAM User to automate interactions with AWS.
+* [Create a new IAM user](#create-a-new-iam-user): First step is to create a new AWS IAM User to automate interactions with AWS.
-* [Save IAM credentials in Github secrets](#save-iam-credentials-in-github-secrets): Github provides and encrypted secret store that you can use to securely access 3rd-party credentials within a Github Workflow.
+* [Save AWS User credentials in Github](#save-aws-user-credentials-in-github): Github provides and encrypted secret store that you can use to securely access 3rd-party credentials within a Github Workflow.
-* [Create S3 bucket to store deployment artifacts](#create-s3-bucket-to-store-deployment-artifact): Setup a bucket to store our deployment artifacts so they can be easily deployed and archived.
+* [Create a S3 bucket to store deployment artifacts](#create-a-s3-bucket-to-store-deployment-artifacts): Setup a bucket to store our deployment artifacts so they can be easily deployed and archived.
-* [Create Elastic Beanstalk Application and Environment](#create-elastic-beanstalk-application-and-environment): Create an new application and environment that we can deploy our app to.
+* [Create an Elastic Beanstalk Application and Environment](#create-an-elastic-beanstalk-application-and-environment): Create an new application and environment that we can deploy our app to.
-* [Create the workflow yaml file in your repo](#create-the-workflow-yaml-file-in-your-repo): Workflows live in your repo in the *.github/workflows/* directory.
+* [Create a Workflow file within your repo](#create-a-workflow-file-within-your-repo): Workflows live in your repo in the *.github/workflows/* directory.
-* [Initial setup of the yaml file](#initial-setup-of-the-yaml-file): Setup your workflow with a trigger and some environment variables for readability and maintainability.
+* [Setup the yaml file](#setup-the-yaml-file): Setup your workflow with a trigger and some environment variables for readability and maintainability.
 * [Test job](#test-job): A job that will test our project.
 * [Build job](#build-job): A job to build our code, bundle it in a zip, and push that to AWS S3.
 * [Deploy job](#deploy-job):  A job to deploy our project to Elastic Beanstalk